Wastewater Monitoring

 What do you validate in a PoC?

-We check whether the target anomaly is visible in footage, whether it differs from normal operation, and whether practical alert conditions can be designed for the facility.
+We check whether the target anomaly is visible in NDA-protected footage, whether it differs from normal operation, and whether practical alert conditions can be designed for the facility.

-Want to test ABYSS on wastewater footage?
+Want to see whether ABYSS fits your wastewater site?